arpad1337/due-date-calculator/README.md

  ```
 ## Runing

-Once running you have to feed submission date the format of YY-MM-DDThh:mm:ssZ and the turnaround time in hours
+Once running you have to feed submission date in the format of YY-MM-DDThh:mm:ssZ and the turnaround time in hours

 ```
 npm start 2019-10-18T16:02:00Z 10